 - For “Package Name”, fill in com.howtodoinjava.demoapp

 - For “Minimum Required SDK”, choose “API 11: Android 3.0 (Honeycomb)”

 - For “Target SDK” and “Compile With”, choose “API 19: Android 4.4 (Kitkat)”

 - Choose Theme “Holo Dark”

 Then, click “Next >” to move to the next page of the wizard:

 Leave all options selected as default for now and click “Next”.
-At this step you will have to select the launcher icon for you app.
-All you have to select an image and wizard will do the rest like resizing it for different screen levels and storing them in appropriate places inside project.
+At this step, you will have to select the launcher icon for your app.
+All you have to select an image and wizard will do the rest like resizing it for different screen levels and storing them in appropriate places inside the project.
 Cool !!

-I have selected an image like below.
-You can choose any of your choice.
+I have selected an image like the below.
+You can choose any of your choices.